david-luna/node-mongodb-native-async-resource/README.md

 In order to reproduce the issue you have to follow these steps:

 - install dependencies by running `npm install`
-- spawn a mongodb instance by running `npm mongodb:start`
+- spawn a mongodb instance by running `npm run mongodb:start`
 - start the server with the APM setup of your choice `npm run server:${apm-setup}`
   - `otel` is for Opentelemetry
   - `elastic` id for Elastic APM agent